Skip to main content

 1. Access the Equinix Metal console and navigate to the nodes section.

-2. On the left sidebar, select "Network."
+2. In the left navigation sidebar, select "Network."

 4. Choose the "Hybrid" networking mode.